linode/docs/docs/uptime/zipkin-server-configuration-using-docker-and-mysql.md

  - '[Official ZipKin Documentation](http://zipkin.io/)'
 ---

+*This is a Linode Community guide.
+If you're an expert on something for which we need a guide, you too can [get paid to write for us](/docs/contribute).*

+---

 ## What is Zipkin?

-[Zipkin](http://zipkin.io/) is a "catch all" for capturing timing data, a centralized repository, and a microweb server to allow you to display and search through spans and traces of your distributed programs or websites.
+[Zipkin](http://zipkin.io/) is a catch-all for capturing timing data, a centralized repository, and a microweb server to allow you to display and search through spans and traces of your distributed programs or websites.

 One of the ways we can configure Zipkin is by [deploying it in a Docker container](http://zipkin.io/pages/quickstart).
 By using this approach, we can match the latest version of Zipkin by just pulling down the latest images.
 Isolate the docker service and dependencies to just the container(s).
 Chose where we want our data to persist.
 And most importantly, spend our time focused on our real primary task of data analysis of the programs/websites this server is monitoring.